Home International Students – Updated Introduction to International Students

 Introduction to International Students

 International students provide significant financial contributions to Canada’s post-secondary education system and can also face considerable financial strain while attending Canadian institutions.
-According to data from Immigration, Refugees and Citizenship Canada, in 2019, international students contributed over $21 billion to the Canadian economy, with over half of that amount going towards tuition and other fees at post-secondary institutions.
+According to an analysis conducted by Roslyn Kunin and Associates (RKA) (2023) for Global Affairs Canada, in 2022, international students contributed over $37.3 billion to the Canadian economy, with over half of that amount going towards tuition and other fees at post-secondary institutions.
 This is particularly true for private satellite schools that partner with Ontario’s public colleges.
 Auditor General Bonnie Lysyk found the net profit margin for them ranged between 18 and 53 per cent in 2020.

 Arriving from more than 180 countries, international students who come to Canada are ethnically and culturally diverse, contributing positively to Canada’s multiculturalism.
 They are also essential in supporting population growth and filling the growing gap in an aging labor force.
 As Canada continues to experience employment shortages, international students are an important pool for organizations seeking staff.
 In addition to their economic contribution, international students bring cultural diversity and new perspectives to Canadian classrooms, enriching the learning experience for all students.